kwaldenphd/python-intro/README.md

 ## Application

-Q7: Write a program that asks the user to enter their favorite color, and then prints a `"You favorite color is..."` message.
+Q7: Write a program that asks the user to enter their favorite color, and then prints a `"Your favorite color is..."` message.
 Answer to this question includes program + comments that document process and explain your code.

 Q8: Write a program that accepts user input for the discrete pieces of information in "the standard Notre Dame introduction."
 - Name